-The charges a customer might encounter will vary depending on the payday advance app the customer chooses to apply with.
-Some payday advance providers like Earnin elect to charge no interest, and opt for customers to provide optional amounts in addition to their loan amount as a way to “pay it forward.”
-Other payday advance providers like Brigit or Dave charge a membership fee or add additional fees based on instant transfer of funds and other features and services.
+The charges a customer might encounter will vary depending on the cash advance app the customer chooses to apply with.
+Some payday advance providers like Earnin elect to charge no interest, and opt for customers to provide optional money amounts in addition to their loan amount as a way to “pay it forward.”
+Apps like Earnin have their benefits but they are not as widely available to people as other online payday loan apps might be.
+Other paycheck advance providers like Brigit or Dave charge a membership fee or add additional fees based on instant transfer of money and other features and services.

 Tips, membership fees or other charges are not disclosed in the form of an APR with customary loan disclosures due to existing loopholes and gray areas of regulations.
 For example, the American Banker found that suggested tips on the Earnin app can equate to a 730% APR, higher than payday loans online and much higher than loan providers such as Possible with a 150-20% annual percentage rate (APR).
 That’s one reason Earnin has been subpoenaed by New York State Regulators according to a recent New York Post story.
 New York regulators have concerns that payday advance apps are skirting state lending laws by acting as a lender while not complying with regulations lenders are under.